 Shiny Pokémon

 Every Pokémon has an alternate coloration, commonly known as a shiny form.
 Every wild Pokémon you encounter has a 1 in 8,192 chance of being shiny.
-This does not mean, however, that every 8,192 Pokémon you find in the wild will be shiny, the chances are still the same.
-This is very rare to come across a shiny, and you never know when it will happen.
-A shiny will sparkle and make a “shine” noise when it comes into battle, so you know for sure it is a shiny.
-Also, when viewing a shiny Pokémon’s stats, it will have a star on the page.
-Shiny Pokémon were introduced in Gold and Silver Versions and were in every Pokémon game after those.
+This does not mean, however, that every 8,192 Pokémon you find in the wild will be shiny, as the chances are still the same regardless of how many Pokémon you've encountered.
+A shiny will sparkle, make a 'shine' noise when it comes into battle, and be a different color than normal.
+Also, when viewing a shiny Pokémon's stats screen, it will have a star on the page.
+Shiny Pokémon were introduced in Gold and Silver Versions and have been in every Pokémon game since then.

-Shiny Pokémon are not any stronger that normal Pokémon.
-Trying to breed a shiny for a baby shiny will work, but still with the same 1 in 8,192 chance of getting one.
+Shiny Pokémon are not any stronger than normal Pokémon.
+Trying to breed a shiny Pokémon for a baby shiny will work, but the normal chance of 1 in 8,192 applies to getting one (unless it's in Gold, Silver, or Crystal - see below).
 This also applies to breeding normal Pokémon.

 You should always carry at least a few Poké Balls and other types of Balls.
 If you run into a shiny and have no Poké Balls, you would be out of luck.
 Also, certain moves can make a shiny Pokémon end the battle, including Roar, Whirlwind, Selfdestruct, and Explosion.
-In the case of a wild Pokémon knowing any of these moves, use a Master Ball, and if you don’t have one, you better hope to catch it before it ends the battle.
-Another thing to note is that you should never attack a shiny Pokémon unless it is Super Fang or False Swipe.
+In the case of a wild Pokémon knowing any of these moves, it is best to use a Master Ball, but if you don't have one, you better hope to catch it before it ends the battle.
+Another thing to note is that you should never attack a shiny Pokémon unless it is with Super Fang or False Swipe, as it could accidentally knock it out.
 Catching Page

 Since these games were for the original Game Boy, which was a monochromatic screen (black and white), there were no shiny Pokémon yet.
-You can, however catch a Pokémon and trade it to Gold, Silver or Crystal, and if you're lucky, it might be shiny.
+You can, however catch a Pokémon and trade it to Gold, Silver, or Crystal, and if you're lucky, it might be shiny, due to its hidden stats.

-In Gold, Silver and Crystal, it was possible to breed a shiny with another non-shiny.
-If you did this, the chance would change to 1 in 64.
+In Gold, Silver, and Crystal, it was possible to breed a shiny with another non-shiny Pokémon.
+If you did this, the chance of hatching a shiny from the egg would increase to 1 in 64.
 This is because of the way stats were handled in these games.

 A new addition to shiny Pokémon was put in these games.
 If you obtain a foreign Pokémon (one that's not in the same language as your Pokémon), you have an increased chance of getting a shiny Pokémon when breeding the foreign Pokémon with a non-foreign Pokémon.
-This is called the Masuda Method, and the chances then are rasied to 1 out of 2,048.
+This is called the Masuda Method, and the chances are then rasied to 1 in 1,639.

-If you chain a long chain of Pokémon using the PokéRadar in Diamond, Pearl and Platinum, there is an increased chance of finding a shiny in the grass if the grass is shining as well.
+If you chain a long chain (the maximum chance is obtained at a chain of 40) of Pokémon using the Poké Radar in Diamond, Pearl and Platinum, there is an increased chance of finding a shiny in the grass if the grass is shining as well.

 Black and White